mpv-player/mpv/DOCS/man/input.rst

     Note that you need to escape the ``\`` character, because the string is processed for C escape sequences before passing it to the OSD code.

+``vo-configured``
+    Return whether the VO is configured right now.
+Usually this corresponds to whether the video window is visible.
+If the ``--force-window`` option is used, this is usually always returns ``yes``.

 ``audio-device-list``
     Return the list of discovered audio devices.
 This is mostly for use with the client API, and reflects what ``--audio-device=help`` with the command